Convective mesoscale turbulence at very low Prandtl numbers: Characterization of the turbulence in the bulk

-\citet{Knaepen:PoF2005} used the ratios
+\citet{Vorobev:POF2005} used the ratios

 to determine the degree of anisotropy on the level of second-order derivative moments.
 Flows with no variation in the vertical direction $z$ yield $G_{ij}\to 0$ (and are thus anisotropic), while $G_{ij} = 1$ for perfectly isotropic flows.
-The coefficient $G_{11}$, relating the in-plane derivative to a transverse derivative with respect to the vertical direction, is 0.971, 0.980, 0.957, 0.953, and 0.963, for the combinations $(Ra, Pr)=(10^5, 0.001), (10^6, 0.001), (10^7, 0.001), (10^6, 0.005)$ and $(10^6, 0.021)$, respectively.
+The coefficient $G_{11}$, relating the in-plane derivative to a transverse derivative with respect to the vertical direction is summarized in three horizontal planes in table~\ref{table:Gij}. $G_{11}$ remains nearly unity in the bulk region for $0.1 \leq z/H \leq 0.9$, but significant departures are found near the horizontal plates.
 Similar amplitudes follow for other combinations; see also \citet{Nath:PRF2016}.
-We thus conclude that a plausible case exists for exploring similarities with Kolmogorov turbulence; see~\citet{Mishra:PRE2010} and~\citet{Verma:NJP2017}.
+We thus conclude that a plausible case exists for exploring similarities with Kolmogorov turbulence in the bulk region; see~\citet{Mishra:PRE2010} and~\citet{Verma:NJP2017}.